oz123/gpdfx/readme.txt

 Changes from origin:

-Replace the shell script with a Python  method so that the whole GUI and Converter are contained in on file.
+Replace the shell script with a Python  method so that the whole GUI and Converter are contained in one file.

 These changed ease the installation and usage of this little useful tool a little bit.